Biden at NATO: Ready to talk China, Russia and soothe allies

 Trump and other critics felt the deal gave Tehran too many economic benefits without doing enough to prevent Iran from eventually developing a nuclear weapon.
 The Biden administration is now seeking a path to resurrecting the accord.

-Trump lashed out after Trudeau was caught on a hot mic gossiping with other leaders about Trump turning photo opportunities into long news conferences.
-Ahead of the summit, Macron had declared NATO “brain dead” because of a void in U.S. leadership under Trump.

-Biden has already acknowledged during his Europe tour that the alliance needs to ensure better burden sharing and needs stepped up American leadership.
-He’s also highlighted NATO members’ contributions in the war in Afghanistan.

-The U.S. and the alliance are winding down their involvement in the nearly 20-year war that killed tens of thousands of Afghans and more than 3,500 U.S. and allied troops, while raising profound questions about whether NATO’s most ambitious effort was worth it.
+The U.S. and the alliance are also winding down their involvement in the war in Afghanistan.

 For now, NATO plans to leave civilian advisers to help build up government institutions.
 It’s unclear who will protect them.
 The alliance is also weighing whether to train Afghan special forces outside the country.